 This notice describes how your client information may be used and disclosed and how you can get access to this information.
 Please review it carefully.

-We must provide you with this notice about our privacy practices to explain how, when and why we use and disclose your PHI.
-With some exceptions, we cannot use or disclose any more of your PHI than is necessary to accomplish the purpose of the use or disclosure.
+This notice about our privacy practices explains how, when, and why we use and share your PHI.
+We may not use or disclose any more of your PHI than is necessary for the purpose of the use or disclosure, with some exceptions.

 Your Rights Regarding PHI